DigitalPublishingToolkit/NN09/md/10Rules.md

 an article does not comply with the rules, it is discarded.
-As a result, the German Wikipedia tends to include fewer contemporary or pop-culture phenomena than its English counterpart, which follows a more inclusive policy in this regard.
+As a result, the German Wikipedia tends to include fewer contemporary or pop-culture phenomena than its English counterpart, which follows a more inclusive policy.

-The point is the following: first, if we no longer need to justify the existence of information due to the affordability of storage space; and second, if we assume that the number of queries applicable to a certain dataset is basically infinite, then there is no legitimate authority that could decide for us just how important or irrelevant, how good or bad, a piece of information is.
+The point is the following: if we first no longer need to justify the existence of information due to the affordability of storage space; and second assume that the number of queries applicable to a certain dataset is basically infinite, then there is no legitimate authority that could decide for us just how important or irrelevant, how good or bad, a piece of information is.
 To this effect, the setup and